Spencer Foreman Award for Outstanding Community Service

 Please email your completed nomination package to Sandra Gordon at email@example.com.

 Association of American Medical Colleges

 Three finalists will be selected for site visits during the summer.
-The award, a commemorative crystal piece honoring the institution's extraordinary social commitment, will be presented at the 2014 AAMC annual meeting.
+The award, a commemorative crystal piece honoring the institution's extraordinary social commitment, will be presented at Learn Serve Lead 2015.
 All finalists will be recognized at the annual Awards Dinner.